revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Spring/Spring Boot.md

 ---

-31.List the annotations that you use for Spring Boot apps with its purpose?
+31.List the annotations that you use for Spring Boot application with its purpose?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)